 3. Another factor that can contribute to sexual decline is obesity involving one or both partners.
-This can cause a variety of problems from contributing to loss of sexual attraction, loss of self-esteem, fatigue, physical problems during sex, and relationship stress.
+This can cause a variety of problems from contributing to the loss of sexual attraction, loss of self-esteem, fatigue, physical problems during sex, and relationship stress.

 4. Physical problems also may also contribute to a decline in sex for women.
 In addition to obesity, women may suffer from various ailments such as diabetes, hypertension arthritis, back pain, sleep problems including sleep apnea.
 These conditions can be stressful, cause physical symptoms and require medications that may be associated with side effects such as dizziness and fatigue that can impact libido/ sexual desire.

-5. There are many effective treatments for painful intercourse related to postmenopausal genitourinary syndrome of menopause (GSM) formerly atrophic vaginitis (AV).
-These include local estrogen, non-estrogens, physical therapy, biofeedback and other lifestyle changes.
+5. There are many effective treatments for painful intercourse related to the postmenopausal genitourinary syndrome of menopause (GSM) formerly atrophic vaginitis (AV).
+These include local estrogen, non-estrogens, physical therapy, biofeedback, and other lifestyle changes.
 Couples therapy may also be beneficial to improve the relationship.

-6. Some new medications for female libido that are showing promise and may be helpful for women with decline of libido associated with post-menopause: Addyi ® (flibanserin)—Official Website
+6. Some new medications for female libido that are showing promise and may be helpful for women with the decline of libido associated with post-menopause: Addyi ® (flibanserin)—Official Website

 Vyleesi (bremelanotide).
 Resources: North American Menopause Society, NAMS.org, Menopause.org

 Interview: Dr. Mimi Secor

 Mimi Secor, DNP, FNP-BC, FAANP, FAAN, is a Nurse Practitioner, Educator, Health/Fitness Advocate.
 She is also a popular National Speaker and Consultant, educating advanced practice clinicians and consumers around the country and the world.
-She is the author of the book, Debut a New You: Transforming Your Life at Any Age, and her newest title, Healthy & Fit at Any Age: A Guide to Creating Mindset, Nutrition, and Exercise Habits for Busy Women!
+She is the author of the #1 International bestselling books, Debut a New You: Transforming Your Life at Any Age, and her newest title, Healthy & Fit at Any Age: A Guide to Creating Mindset, Nutrition, and Exercise Habits for Busy Women!